janjachacz/next-i18next/README.md

 This tells `next-i18next` what your `defaultLocale` and other locales are, so that it can preload translations on the server:

+For nested project in a monorepo, the `next-i18next.config.js` file path can be set with the environement variable `DEFAULT_I18NEXT_CONFIG_PATH`.

 #### `next-i18next.config.js`

 ```js